 With snowshoes, you can explore even distant spots and hike along less-travelled trails.
 If you’d rather stick to marked trails, you can stay on the cleared winter hiking paths that wind through the idyllic winter wonderland and take you to cozy huts where you can fortify yourself with tea and mulled wine before continuing your.

-New: Guided snowshoe hiking tours with our guide Sophia
+New: Guided snowshoe hiking tours

 Cross-country skiing for experts and learners